Communist Party of Indonesia: 1955 legislative election

 The PKI favoured Sukarno's plans for Guided Democracy before the 1955 election, and actively supported him.

-The party finished fourth in the election, with 16 percent of the vote and nearly two million members.
+The party finished fourth in the election, with 16% of the vote and nearly two million members.
 It won 39 seats (out of 257), and 80 out of 514 in the Constituent Assembly.
-Almost 30 percent of the votes in East Java were cast for the PKI.
+Almost 30% of the votes in East Java were cast for the PKI.

 Struggle against capitalism

 Opposition to continued Dutch control of Irian Jaya was often raised by the party during the decade, and the PKI office in Jakarta experienced a grenade attack in July 1957.
 The party made advances in municipal elections that month, and in September the Islamist Masyumi Party demanded that the PKI be banned.

 On 3 December, trade unions largely under PKI control began seizing Dutch-owned companies.
 These seizures paved the way for the nationalization of foreign-owned businesses.
 The struggle against foreign capitalism gave the PKI an opportunity to profile itself as a national party.

 By the mid 1950s, the PKI had a reputation of being one of the least corrupt parties in Indonesia.
 Officials in the US were becoming concerned that it might be difficult to defeat the PKI in elections, as they were well organized and spoke to the needs of the people.
 Said Richard Nixon, vice president at the time: "a democratic government was [probably] not the best kind for Indonesia."